redux-offline/redux-offline/docs/docs/troubleshooting.md

+---
+sidebar_position: 4
+title: Troubleshooting
+---

-# Offline queue doesn't trigger on network status change
+## Offline queue doesn't trigger on network status change
 If you have actions in your redux-offline queue, all of them should be dispatched as soon as your app goes online again.

 If you experience the queue *doesn't* execute, then this guide will explain how to fix it, and why it works.

-## TL;DR - The fix
+### TL;DR - The fix
 For you in a hurry; The error is caused by your redux store getting configured incorrectly, when you you use the `createOffline` function instead of using the default setup.

 When composing your store's enhances, the offlineEnhancer ***MUST*** come first.